Colris-Inc/v1-frontend/README.md

 Initial website design using using React and typescript.

-Thanks to the template @adrinlol.
+Thanks to [Lasha Kakabadze](https://github.com/adrinlol) for the template.